chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 ### 3.2 BitBake
-A automatic build tool written in Python, which is mainly used by *Poky* for handling cross-compilation prorcess of embedded Linux or open source packages.
+An automatic build tool written in Python, which is mainly used by *Poky*.
+Like GNU make, it controls the building flows of embedded linux distributions and related open source packages, such as downloading required tool-chains, source packages, finding CPU-arch and code dependencies, cross-compiling, image creations ..., etc. In OpenBMC, BitBake needs the following items in order to build a machine
-To create a build target, developers need to implement the following items:

-#### 3.2.1 classes: (*.bbclass)
-A class file has common variables that can be shared among different recipes, and it can also have python scripts to specifically define build actions, such as compile, install, image & signature generation, ... etc.

-#### 3.2.2 recipe-*
-The recipes are used to customize each feature or package's build parameters, such as source path [local/SCM/etc], dependencies on specific modules, branch name or commit hash, lincense information, patch files, .. and so on.
-Baed on these information BitBake can undestand how to deal with build requirements.
-Each layer can have its own recipes or overwrite upper-layers' recipes.
-*Examples: recipe-bsp/u-boot, recipe-core/systemd, recipe-kernel,
-recipes-phosphor/images, .. etc.*

-**.bb or .bbappend files:** These files contains detail build parameters that recipes will need.
-Each recipe could have its own .bb files or it can use .bbappend files to add changes on upper-layers' recipes or even overwrite it.
-Specific scripts are also possible like we have mentioned in *classes*.
+target:

-#### 3.2.3 meta-* layers:
+#### 3.2.1 meta layers:
-An openBMC firmware consists of multiple layers:
+An OpenBMC firmware consists of multiple layers:

   * **/meta-openembedded:** The OpenEmbedded core used in OpenBMC